 Name of Litigant Nature of the litigation Current status Management Actions Fines 4 U & Another Litigant seeking to review decisions taken by representation officers in terms of section 18 of the AARTO Act.
 Judgement finalised and ruling made against the Agency with costs.
 The Agency unsuccessfully appealed the judgement and the cost order of the appeal application was made in favour of Fines 4 U. Adjudications Framework reviewed and takes into account all the issues raised in the judgement.
 Edwards Matter The Applicant in this matter requests the court to order the Agency and Tshwane Metropolitan Municipality (joined as the second respondent in the matter) to issue him with his driving licence and licence disc in respect of various vehicles under the circumstances where the Applicant has been served with an enforcement order.
-The Agency opposed the matter and before the date of set down, the Parties agreed to settle out of court on the basis that Mr Edwards has rendered his application academic by paying for the enforcement order.
+The Agency fended this matter.
+Before the date of set down, the Parties agreed to settle the matter out of court on the basis that Mr Edwards has rendered his application academic by paying for the enforcement order.
 After paying for the enforcement order, Mr Edwards could transact on eNaTIS by renewing his driving licence and licence disc.
-Mr Edwards filed his notice of withdrawal and the matter was accordingly removed from the roll of the court.
+Mr Edwards filed his notice of withdrawal and the matter was accordingly removed from the roll.

-Name of Litigant Nature of the litigation Current status Management Actions Howard Dembovsky v Department of Transport and Others Mr Dembovsky has lodged this application to, amongst others, contest the constitutionality of some of the provisions in the AARTO Act as well as its Regulations.
+Name of Litigant Nature of the litigation Current status Management Actions Howard Dembovsky v Department of Transport and Others Howard Dembovsky v Mr Dembovsky has lodged this application to, Department of amongst others, contest the constitutionality of some of the provisions in the AARTO Act as well as its Regulations.
 He alleges that those identified provisions of the Act contravene in the main, the right to a fair trial as enshrined in the Constitution.
 This application also seeks to request cancellation of all infringement notices in an instance where infringers have elected to be tried in court but have still not been served with summonses for a period over 18 months, as prescribed by the Director of Public Prosecutions.
 Legal Services has gone through the papers and believe there is a cause to oppose the application.
-Consequenctly the Agency will file a notice of intentions to oppose the matter.
-This application will be opposed after appointment of a service provider.
+Consequently the Agency will file a ntice of intent to oppose the matter.
+The Agency is opposing the matter.